-The housing market can look forward to an "optimistic" year ahead after the new home building industry recorded a growth in sales, according to the latest market report by the Housing Industry Association (HIA).
+The housing market can look forward to an “optimistic” year ahead, after the new home building industry recorded growth in sales, according to the Housing Industry Association (HIA).

-Over the last three months to November 2019, the sales of private detached homes were 2.8% higher than in the previous quarter.
-This came after nearly two years of declining home sales as the market retreated from a record-high.
+Over the three months to November 2019, the sales of private detached homes were 2.8% higher than in the previous quarter.
+This came after nearly two years of declining home sales as the market retreated from a record high.

-Despite the recorded uptick, however, the latest three-month sales in November remains 5.7% lower than the preceding year.
+Despite the recorded uptick, however, the latest three-month sales in November remain 5.7% lower than in the preceding year.

-Hopkins said the Australian Prudential Regulation Authority (APRA)’s withdrawal of the 10% cap on investor lending growth and removal of the limits on interest-only loans, coupled with the series of rate cuts by the Reserve Bank of Australia (RBA), helped eased the deteriorating housing market conditions.
+Hopkins said the Australian Prudential Regulation Authority’s withdrawal of the 10% cap on investor lending growth and removal of the limits on interest-only loans, coupled with the series of rate cuts by the Reserve Bank of Australia, helped ease the deteriorating housing market conditions.